ipfs/kubo/README.md

 Stop the running container:

     docker stop ipfs_host

-#### Docker usage with VirtualBox/boot2docker (OSX and Windows)

-Since docker is running in the boot2docker VM, you need to forward relevant ports from the VM to your host for IPFS to act normally.
-This is accomplished with the following command:

-    boot2docker ssh -L 5001:localhost:5001 -L 4001:localhost:4001 -L 8080:localhost:8080 -fN

 ### Troubleshooting
 If you have previously installed IPFS before and you are running into